kgdunn/pid-book/latent-variable-modelling/latent-variable-modelling.rst

 The general up and down fluctuations are due to the daily change in the room's temperature.
 The single, physical phenomenon being recorded in these four measurements is just the variation in room temperature.

-If we added two more thermometers in the middle of the room (left and right hand side), we would expect these new measurements to show the same pattern as the other four.
+If we added two more thermometers in the middle of the room, we would expect these new measurements to show the same pattern as the other four.
 In that regard we can add as many thermometers as we like to the room, but we won't be recording some new, independent piece of information with each thermometer.
 There is only one true variable that drives all the temperature readings up and down: it is a latent variable.

 Notice that we don't necessarily have to know what *causes* the latent variable to move up and down (it could be the amount of sunlight on the building; it could be the air-conditioner's settings).
 All we know is that these temperature measurements just reflect the underlying phenomenon that drives the up-and-down movements in temperature; they are *correlated* with the latent variable.

-..
 Notice also the sharp spike recorded at the back-left corner of the room could be due to an error in the temperature sensor.
 And the front part of the room showed a dip, maybe because the door was left open for an extended period; but not long enough to affect the other temperature readings.
 These two events go against the general trend of the data, so we expect these periods of time to *stand out* in some way, so that we can detect them.
-We will come back to this.

 **Mathematically**